-This chocolate cake roll can make a delicious and festive addition to your table this Christmas!
-We’re talking a soft and tender cake, filled with a simple whipped cream, and rolled into the shape of a log.
-A chocolate ganache frosting finishes everything off!
+This chocolate cake roll makes a delicious and festive addition to any holiday table!
+We're talking a soft and tender chocolate sponge cake filled with a simple whipped cream frosting, and rolled into the shape of a log.
+Chocolate ganache finishes everything off to perfection!

-I am squeezing in all the holiday baking, cookie eating, and Home Alone watching that I possibly can before Christmas!
-And one of the recipes I’m baking is this cake.
+I am squeezing in all the Christmas baking, cookie eating, and Home Alone watching that I possibly can before Christmas!
+And one of the recipes I'm baking is this cake.

 Through (a lot) of trial and error, I've put together what I consider the best chocolate cake log recipe around!
 I've also included some tips and tricks that I learned (the hard way) throughout the process.

-Yule learn everything you need in this post! 😉
+Yule learn everything you need to know in this post!
+Get it?

 What is a yule log cake?